 Talking about things that hurt your credit score, we have hard inquiries.
 Unlike soft pulls that are for informative purposes only, hard pulls are used by lenders and utility providers.
 Hard inquiries show that you need money or that you plan to increase your debt or expenses.

-A hard inquiry can decrease your FICO rating by 5-10 points.
+A hard inquiry can decrease your FICO rating by around five points.
 The exact number may be lower or higher, depending on other factors.
 Hard pulls stay on records for 24 months, but negatively impact them for about 12 months.

 VantageScore Credit Grade Factors